 The thesis description should be approved by the professor prior to enrollment in Supervised Research.
 Once the project has been approved and the student is enrolled, the balance of the steps should be completed according to a schedule established by the faculty member.

 The final paper must be submitted to the supervising professor no later than the last day of the semester, unless other arrangements have been made with the supervising professor.

 A professor will not supervise research outside of the area of his/her expertise, unless there is no faculty member possessing that expertise.
 Normally, Supervised Research will not be undertaken on a topic covered by a seminar currently being offered.
-A professor may not supervise more than 7 students per academic year in Supervised Research.
-No faculty member may grade a supervised research paper where the paper was originally supervised by another faculty member, except in extraordinary circumstances with the approval of the Associate Dean for Academic Affairs.
+A professor may not supervise, except in extraordinary circumstances, more than 7 students per academic year in Supervised Research.
+No faculty member may grade a Supervised Research paper where the paper was originally supervised by another faculty member, except in extraordinary circumstances with the approval of the Associate Dean for Academic Affairs.

 2. Independent Project

 Independent Project, JURI 5510 (1 or 2 credits), provides a flexible opportunity for independent exploration of legal issues or questions sometimes not found in any course or seminar, without following the format of a formal research paper.
 Projects must involve significant legal, social, or empirical research or experiences.